tinyzimmer/k3p/doc/k3p_install.md

       --kubeconfig-mode string   The mode to set on the k3s kubeconfig.
-Default is to only allow root access -n, --node-name string         An optional name to give this node in the cluster -k, --private-key string       The path to a private key to use when authenticating against the remote host, if not provided you will be prompted for a password (default "/home/aizimmerman/.ssh/id_rsa")
-      --resolv-conf string       The path of a resolv-conf file to use when configuring DNS in the cluster.
+Default is to only allow root access -n, --node-name string         An optional name to give this node in the cluster -k, --private-key string       The path to a private key to use when authenticating against the remote host, if not provided you will be prompted for a password (default "/home/<user>/.ssh/id_rsa") --resolv-conf string       The path of a resolv-conf file to use when configuring DNS in the cluster.
                                  When used with the --host flag, the path must reside on the remote system (this will change in the future).
-  -p, --ssh-port int             The port to use when connecting to the remote host over SSH (default 22) -u, --ssh-user string          The username to use when authenticating against the remote host (default "aizimmerman")
+  -p, --ssh-port int             The port to use when connecting to the remote host over SSH (default 22) -u, --ssh-user string          The username to use when authenticating against the remote host (default "<user>")
 ```

 ### Options inherited from parent commands

 ```
-      --cache-dir string   Override the default location for cached k3s assets (default "/home/aizimmerman/.k3p/cache") --tmp-dir string     Override the default tmp directory (default "/tmp") -v, --verbose            Enable verbose logging
+      --cache-dir string   Override the default location for cached k3s assets (default "/home/<user>/.k3p/cache") --tmp-dir string     Override the default tmp directory (default "/tmp") -v, --verbose            Enable verbose logging
 ```